 With these analysed data it is possible to adjusting building energy and water costsThe project has also been used to control and divert traffic if there are traffic jams at certain points on the campus or if a car park is full, notifying other parking spaces, among other variables.
 Since its implementation, the first positive results of the project can already be seen immediately in different areas, as shown in the following table the newspaper La Verdad:

 - The campus energy consumption has been reduced by 26%.

 - The energy footprint emissions have been reduced by 15% to 17% in terms of CO2 emissions.

-The objective of this project is to design and develop a platform for Smart Campus for the University of Murciacombining 5G, IoT and NFV technologies that, amalgamated with AI techniques, will provide collective intelligence to the University in order to improving the efficiency and sustainability of the environment where it is applied, while at the same time simplifying its management, trying to achieve Zero Touch (minimising human intervention).
+The aim of the Pagodda project is to design and develop a platform for Smart Campus for the University of Murciacombining 5G, IoT and NFV technologies that, amalgamated with AI techniques, will provide collective intelligence to the University in order to improving the efficiency and sustainability of the environment where it is applied, while at the same time simplifying its management, trying to achieve Zero Touch (minimising human intervention).

 What is PAGODA?

 PAGODA aims to be a versatile and intelligent platform, covering the three levels of the paradigm Cloud / Fog / Edge Computing and tries to make the most of the benefits it obtains from the network layer (5G) to offer virtualised services.
 It uses information from sensors of all kinds deployed throughout the campus, from existing networks (5G, 4G, WI-FI, Bluetooth, LORA, etc.) and from the equipment connected to these networks (mobiles, cards, access barriers, vehicles, etc.) to efficiently manage the services running on the platform, as well as the platform itself.

 The platform can be managed from a web portal and will allow new services to be uploaded that can make use of the AI built into the platform without the services having to implement it.